 Written answers: How much time to allow?

-It can be argued that any time limit for producing the written answers should enable the candidate to write the same amount as any time allowance for a spoken interview allows other candidates to say.
-Eg if a particular person types or writes three times slower than normal speaking pace they should be allowed three times as long (see my comments on Y v Bradford Council>Comments: What ratio for writing versus speech?
+Subject to the reasonableness test, presumably any time limit for producing written answers should enable the candidate to write the same amount as any time allowance for a spoken interview allows other candidates to say.
+For example, if a particular person types or writes four times slower than normal speaking pace, they should be allowed four times as long.
+See my comment at Y v Bradford Council>Comments: What ratio for writing versus speech?

-If follow-up questions are dealt with separately afterwards (see below), it is arguably reasonable to reduce the full interview time allowance on which the calculation is based to reflect the fact that the time limit is only for initial answers and not follow-ups.
-This is tricky though as it is difficult to know in advance how far exploratory questions will be required.
+If follow-up questions (below) are dealt with separately afterwards, it may be reasonable to reduce by a small amount the full interview time allowance on which the calculation is based, to reflect the fact that the time limit is only for initial answers.
+This is tricky though as it is difficult to know in advance how far exploratory follow-up questions will be required.
 Also a non-disabled candidate in an oral interview has greater ability to say what they want over the whole interview time, compared with someone who is allowed a shorter time (after adjustment for writing speed) to give their written main answers and – for the rest of the time – is dependent on the topics the employer chooses to raise in follow-ups.

-The applicant should be given details in advance of how the selection process will run, including the time allowance to write answers.
-The tribunal in Y v Bradford Council held that in failing to do this, the Council was in breach of its duty to make a reasonable adjustment.
+The job applicant should be given details in advance of how the selection process will run, including the time allowance to write answers.
+The tribunal in Y v Bradford Council held that the employer’s failure to do this was a breach of its duty to make reasonable adjustments.
 In particular the applicant should have been told how long he had to write answers, so that he could manage his time.
+It was also misleading in that case that the applicant was told he would be given 9 questions where there are actually in 21 sub-parts.

-At least if the applicant wishes, consideration could be given to having any follow-up questions asked orally, exploring the written answers to the pre-set questions.
-Asking supplemental questions orally was suggested by the employment tribunal in HM Land Registry v Wakefield.
-If follow-ups are answered orally, further adjustments might be considered if required, to help level the playing field, such as allowing enough time for the oral answers, and perhaps an opportunity after the oral follow-ups to write anything he was unable to say.
+If follow-ups are answered orally, adjustments may be required to help level the playing field such as allowing enough time for the oral answers, and perhaps an opportunity after the oral follow-ups to write anything he was unable to say.

 - Not asking follow-ups at all to explore his answers may put him at a disadvantage if other candidates are asked follow-ups.